coreos/ignition/docs/supported-platforms.md

 # Supported Platforms

-Ignition is currently only supported for the following platforms:
+Ignition is currently supported for the following platforms:

 * [Akamai Connected Cloud] (`akamai`) - Ignition will read its configuration from the instance userdata.
 Cloud SSH keys and network configuration are handled separately.
 * [Alibaba Cloud] (`aliyun`) - Ignition will read its configuration from the instance userdata.
 Cloud SSH keys are handled separately.